Life Insurance for Cigar and E-Smokers

-Luckily, there are a few companies out there that have more lenient underwriting policies when it comes to cigars, e-cigarettes, chewing tobacco, and nicotine gum.
-Depending on your specific situation, this is where working with an experienced life insurance brokerage can help you save THOUSANDS of dollars on your policy.
-We recommend you also read our guide to low cost risk life insurance here and if AARP life insurance is right for you.
+Luckily, there are a few companies out there that offer lenient underwriting when it comes to cigars, e-cigarettes, chewing tobacco, and nicotine gum.
+Depending on your specific situation, an experienced life insurance agent could save you THOUSANDS of dollars on your policy.
+Keep reading to learn more.

 Quick Article Guide